-Several years ago, I was deeply troubled with some issues at the church.
-Problems overwhelmed me.
-Perplexities piled up.
-Life was hard, anxiety abounded, and everywhere I looked, misunderstandings multiplied.
+One day, a few years ago, I was deeply troubled with some issues at the church.
+It seemed like the problems kept piling up on me.
+Life was hard, misunderstandings abounded, and everywhere I looked, it seemed that the difficulties multiplied.

 "Don't ask, Loring!
 It's just terrible!
 I have more troubles than I can count.
-Every time I turn around, new problems pop up.
+Every time I turn around, a new problem pops up.
 Loring, would you please pray for God to take away my problems?"

 "I'll pray for you alright -- but I'm sure NOT going to ask the good Lord to take your problems!"